 On March 16, 2010, the Partnership entered into a Capital Fund Recovery Grant (the "CFRG") assistance loan agreement with HAFC in the amount not to exceed \$1,200,000 for the purpose of developing the property.
 The CFRG loan has been made available by the U.S. Department of Housing and Urban Development pursuant to the American Recovery and Reinvestment Act of 2009.
 Prior to the completion of construction, the note bore interest at 5%.
 Subsequent to the construction completion the note bears an interest of 7.5%.
 The CFRG loan is secured by the deed of trust on the property and matures on March 16, 2065.
 As the second priority loan, along with the fourth priority loan, payments are made in accordance with their respective balance from 79.8% of net cash flow per the Partnership Agreement.
-For the year ended December 31, 2017, interest expense was \$73,489.
-As of December 31, 2017, the outstanding principal balance was \$678,835, with accrued interest of \$342,896.
+At December 31, 2018, the outstanding principal balance was \$678,835 with accrued interest of \$428,946.